chromium/hterm/doc/KeyboardBindings.md

 * `scrollPageDown`: Scroll down one page in the terminal buffer.
 * `scrollToTop`: Scroll to the top of the terminal buffer.
 * `scrollToBottom`: Scroll to the bottom of the terminal buffer.
+* `selectAll`: Select all lines in the terminal buffer.
 * `clearScreen`: Clear the screen and move the cursor to (0,0).
 * `clearScrollback`: Clear the scrollback buffer.
 * `clearTerminal`: Clear the terminal and scrollback, and move the cursor to